 Practice your timing strategies, and you'll find you have time enough to complete each section

-Time-Saving Tips for All Scoring Levels
+8 Time-Saving Tips for All SAT Math Scoring Levels

 The instructions are the same at the beginning of every math section on every SAT.
 Read them ahead of time so you don’t waste time on test day.
 Familiarize yourself with the structure of the test until it feels more comfortable and less foreign.

 Sit down with a test at home and take it timed.
 Get used to both the types of questions on the test and the pacing you’ll need to finish on time.
 We recommend taking at least three full-length SATs before exam day so you're well prepared.

-3) Learn to let go of a question
+#3: Learn to Let Go of a Question

 It can be very tempting to sit and try to puzzle a question out, but you have to learn how to be more ruthless, both with how you answer questions and in choosing which questions to answer.
 Each and every question is worth the same amount of points, so pick the questions you can solve easiest and fastest first and then try the more time-consuming ones.